 Did you know that the Coral Tree is the city tree of Los Angeles?
 Neither did I!
 This tree grows all over Southern California and its bright blossoms are breathtaking!
 The name of its genus is Erythrina, a word derived from Greek meaning, “red.”
 There are 130 species in its family with many shades of red flowers ranging from orangey-tomato to deep scarlet.
 The Naked Coral Tree is the one whose flowers blossom well before the leaves appear, thus the name!

 Today’s verse talks about a nakedness that is spiritual.
 What is so sad is that the person described does not realize his nakedness, nor his poverty or blindness.
 Being wealthy has caused this person to feel self-sufficient and not in need of anything.
 But Christ proposes a remedy.
 Along with salve for the eyes to restore spiritual sight and true eternal riches, Christ gives us white clothes to cover our nakedness (verse 18).
 Those white clothes are a symbol of His righteousness obtained for us.

-I may stand proud and colorful like the Amaryllis, but in fact, I am poor, blind and naked without the Lord.
+How does the Lord see me?
+I may stand proud and colorful like the naked coral tree, but in fact, I am poor, blind and naked without the Lord.
 My pride keeps me from realizing my need.
-As a matter of fact, the word “Amaryllis” means pride!
-And instead of answering His knock (verse 20) I mistakenly think I am fine on my own.
+And instead of answering His knock (verse 20) I mistakenly think I am just fine on my own.
 I need to let go of of my pride and denial so I can open the door to His knock.
 I am so grateful that He waits there, ready to forgive and begin anew an amazing love relationship!